Lightweight, low maintenance and easy to use – we found the 6 best cordless strimmers for a neat and tidy garden

 Pricey

 Strimmers can be noisy things, but this Stihl model bucks the trend.
-It runs surprisingly quietly with minimal vibrations, courtesy of the German brand's quiet technology.
-It's pretty effective on tough jobs too.
+It runs surprisingly quietly with minimal vibrations, courtesy of the German brand’s quiet technology.
+It is pretty effective on tough jobs too – unlike other options in this guide, such as the Kärcher LTR 1830 18v Cordless Grass Trimmer.

-The FSA57 is a smooth-running machine that isn't the lightest, but features an ergonomic design with adjustable shaft at the touch of a button for ease of use.
-You won't feel like you've had an intense gym session at the end of the day.
+The FSA 57 is a smooth-running machine that isn’t the lightest, but it features an ergonomic design with an adjustable shaft at the touch of a button for ease of use.
+You won’t feel like you’ve had an intense gym session at the end of the day.

-There's a bump feed for the 1.6mm spool, with the option to switch to alternative mowing blades.
+There is a bump feed for the 1.6 mm spool, with the option to switch to alternative mowing blades.
 The AK10 battery lasts around 25 minutes on a full charge.

 5. Bosch UniversalGrassCut 18V-26-500 18V Cordless Grass Trimmer